rhboot/shim/SBAT.md

 #### Version-Based Revocation Metadata
-Adding a .sbat section containing the sbat metadata structure to PE images.
+Adding a .sbat section containing the SBAT metadata structure to PE images.

 Each component carries a meta-data payload within the signed binary.
 This meta-data contains the component name, the name of the product